qoevave/qexe/docs/getting-started/config-file.md

 ## Complete Example

-Here's an example config file you can use with the InteractionDemo provided in the Unity agent.
+Here's an example config file you can use with the `_interactionDemo` scene provided in the qexe agent unity project.

 ```JSON
 {